Call for Papers — Open Sessions

 The role of the librarian can take many forms.
 We need to shine a light upon algorithms that obscure information, challenge analytics that lead to biased conclusions, and educate library users about misinformation and disinformation.
 Our ethical responsibilities, as reference and information services librarians, to connect our users with unbiased, relevant, accurate, and timely information has never been as critical as it is today, given the new technologies saturating our world.

-2 March 2020: Deadline for the submission of proposal to speak
+2 March 2020 extended to 13 March 2020: Deadline for the submission of proposal to speak

 6 April 2020: Notification of acceptance